soudev/knowledge.mine/stuff/frontend_html5.md

 #### Game

+* [FightCode](http://fightcodegame.com/) - Killing Robots for Fun

 * [Full Screen Mario](http://www.fullscreenmario.com/) : a purely HTML5 remake of the original Super Mario Bros game

+* [The JavaScript Warrior](http://jswarrior.fusioncharts.com/) - Welcome to the JSWarrior Game.
+Unlike traditional games, you can't control your character through a keyboard or joystick.
+The only way you can control your character is through JavaScript.

 #### Game Development